 Over the past several decades, farmers and agricultural scientists have come to the following conclusions regarding weed management:

-- Resistance is common to most herbicides and not just an issue with glyphosate.
-The emergence of resistance relates to how an herbicide is used in a weed management system.
-Additionally, herbicides do not cause resistance but rather select for individual plants in a population that contain a gene that is naturally resistant to the herbicide; consequently the plant is not killed by the herbicide.
+- Resistance is common to most herbicides and is not just an issue with glyphosate.
+The emergence of resistance relates to how an herbicide is used in a weed-management system.
+Additionally, herbicides do not cause resistance but rather select for individual plants in a population that contain a gene that is naturally resistant to the herbicide; consequently, the plant is not killed by the herbicide.

-- Lastly, all herbicides recommended by university, government and private sector scientists have been approved by the US EPA.
-US regulation of pesticides provides assurance that approved products can be used safely.
+- Lastly, all herbicides recommended by university, government and private-sector scientists have been approved by the U.S. Environmental Protection Agency.
+U.S. regulation of pesticides provides assurance that approved products can be used safely.